DOA/POA Combined (Annex Part 21)

 This course is highly recommended for, but not limited to, representatives from Aviation Authorities, who need to inspect aircraft manufacturers, besides the latter themselves, from the countries that are EASA Member States.
 In addition, Aviation Authorities from third countries, e.g. non EASA Member States, intending to implement Annex I (Part 21) are also welcome.

 Aircraft manufacturers and airlines from third countries which consider applying for an EASA DOA, in support of a TC/TC/STC/minor change, repair or POA, can also attend.
 At last, staff of Military Aviation Authorities and Military organisations, which manufacture and repair their own aircrafts, can benefit from the learning too.

-The next session takes place from 26 February 2018 to 1st March 2018 and there are still some seats available.
 For more information over the course and to book your seat, please check the link: https://jaato.com/courses/161/